Quramy/ts-graphql-plugin/README.md

 ## Getting started

-First, confirm that your project has typescript(v2.3.x or later) and graphql.
+First, confirm that your project has typescript(v2.3.x or later) and graphql(v15.x.0 or later).

 To install this plugin, execute the following: